 🎯 Black-Box Uncertainty Quantification#

 Black-box Uncertainty Quantification (UQ) methods treat the LLM as a black box and evaluate consistency of multiple responses generated from the same prompt to estimate response-level confidence.
 This demo provides an illustration of how to use state-of-the-art black-box UQ methods with uqlm.
-The following scorers are available:
+The available scorers and papers from which they are adapted are below:

 📊 What You’ll Do in This Demo#